The Richard Doll building against a blue sky

 Students will develop knowledge and understanding of major issues in statistics and epidemiology as they apply to global health science.

-The modules in the PGCert course will be delivered in the form of a series of lectures, with accompanying practical or tutorial sessions involving obtaining and assessing relevant evidence, and applying the concepts and methods learned during the lectures.
+The curriculum comprises two compulsory modules, which will be delivered in the form of a series of lectures, with accompanying practical or tutorial sessions involving obtaining and assessing relevant evidence, and applying the concepts and methods learned during the lectures.
 In addition, teaching is also delivered through seminars, student presentations, self-directed learning and independent study.

 A typical week will include a mixture of lectures and practical sessions of approximately 9 hours of tutor-led, classroom- based activities in Michaelmas term and around five hours in Hilary term.